HOME

 Fault-Tolerant Learning for Term Extraction

-Feature Subset Selection Using Genetic Algorithm for Maximum Entropy based Classifier for Named Entity Recognition
+Feature Subset Selection Using Genetic Algorithm for Named Entity Recognition

 11:15-12:45Session 1-2-B: Oral Presentations